Theoretical Performance Analysis of Vehicular Broadcast Communications at Intersection and their Optimization: Model description

 \subsubsection{Mean number of successful receivers}

-Using Proposition~\ref{prop-cov}, we can also obtain the mean number of successful receivers, which is defined as the expected number of vehicles to which the target transmitter can transmit.
-This metric can be considered as a key performance metric of V2V broadcast communications and is also considered in \cite{Nguy13} under a homogeneous PPP environment.
-Note that there are three types of receivers: vehicles in $S_Q$, in $S_{R_x}$, and in $S_{R_y}$.
+Using Proposition~\ref{prop-cov}, we can also obtain the mean number of successful receivers, which is defined as the expected number of vehicles to which the tagged transmitter can transmit.
+The same metric is also considered by Nguyen et al. \cite{Nguy13} under a homogeneous PPP environment.
+Recall that there are three types of receivers: vehicles in $S_Q$, in $S_{R_x}$, and in $S_{R_y}$.
 Recall also that vehicles transmitting radio waves cannot simultaneously receive information from other vehicles.
-From these facts, we obtain the following result. \begin{prop} If the target transmitter is the $d$-th vehicle from an intersection, the mean number of successful receivers $\overline{M}$ is given by
+As a result, we obtain the following result. \begin{prop} The mean number of successful receivers $\overline{M}$ for a vehicle distance $d>0$ from an intersection is given by

 \end{prop}